Solving Window Covering Problems for Odd Shaped Windows

 Faux panels.
 One thing you have to consider before you think about buying window treatments is how you will use them.
 If you need to draw them completely to block out the light, you need a moving curtain.
 If you will never draw them, you can consider faux panels that hang at the window and look like drapes, but do not draw.
 You’ll have the look, but not the function.

 Blinds.
 For a bay window covering, blinds may be the perfect option for you.
 They can be hung at each window for a complete look and complemented with a faux panel or valance if necessary, which also means it can be easy to operate when needed.
+You can visit our Red Deer blinds gallery to take a closer look.
 Blinds are great for a sleek, modern look and come in many different styles.
 There are roller, roman, slatted, vertical or blackout to name but a few.

 Straight rod.
 If you have a recessed wall with your bay window you could consider a straight rod over the front of the bay.
 This is a practical solution, but also creates a cozy private space perfect for a bench seat or window seat for privacy.
 Whether or not this is possible depends on the walls but we can advise on that during a consultation.